 Sepedi is also sometimes referred to as Sesotho sa Laboa or Northern Sotho.
-The language of Sepedi is spoken by approximately 4,208,980 individuals and it is one of the eleven official languages in South Africa.
+The language of Sepedi is spoken by approximately 4.7 million individuals and it is one of the 11 official languages in South Africa.

-The Sepedi language is usually spoken in Mpumalanga, Gauteng and the Limpopo province, but a little bit of it is also spoken in Botswana.
-This language is a part of the Bantu Group which belongs to the Niger-Congo and it is very closely connected with the Setswana and Sesotho languages.
-As many religions and cultures do, Sepedi has their own traditions.
-Many people take a liking to this culture and language because of their wedding ceremonies.
-The bride and grooms closest family members will get together to discuss the wedding and most importantly, the lebola.
+The Sepedi language is spoken most commonly in Mpumalanga, Gauteng and the Limpopo provinces.
+However, smatterings of it can even be heard as far afield as Botswana.
+It is part of the Bantu group, which belongs to the Niger-Congo sector and it is very closely connected to the Setswana and Sesotho languages.
+As with many religions and cultures, the Sepedi culture has its own defined set of traditions.

 Did you know?